Father Michael McMahon

 Basketball Coach, Main Office

 Coach Alex Anderson is a native of Algonquin, Illinois.
 He received his undergraduate degree from the University of Illinois in 2012 along with a masters in Special Education from Concordia University in 2015.
 Prior to coming to La Salette, Coach Anderson spent three years in special education at Jefferson Middle School in Champaign, Illinois, and also held an assistant basketball coaching position at Champaign Central High School for four years.
-Coach Anderson resides in Champaign, and will marry his fiance, Amanda, on October 9th, 2016.
+Coach Anderson resides in Champaign, and is married to the former Amanda Mergenthaler of Tinley Park, IL.